 By post: If you enclose a stamped addressed envelope we will post them back to you.

 Online: Following registration you can order via the link at the top of this page.
 To register please contact reception via eConsult.
 You will be given a temporary password which you will be prompted to change upon logging in for the first time.
 Click here to read more.

 We do not take repeat prescription requests by telephone to avoid errors*

 *with the exception of housebound patients

-You must always allow at least two working days (as of 1st March this is now THREE working days) for your prescription to be processed, and longer at busy times such as Christmas, Easter and Bank Holidays.
-Doctors sign prescriptions in batches in addition to all their other responsibilities, often at the end of their clinics (and not precisely 48 hours after the request was left, as is often interpreted).
+You must always allow at least three working days for your prescription to be processed, and longer at busy times such as Christmas, Easter and Bank Holidays.
+Doctors sign prescriptions in batches in addition to all their other responsibilities, often at the end of their clinics (and not precisely 72 hours after the request was left, as this is often interpreted).

-As a guide, if you leave your request on Friday afternoon or Saturday morning it may not be ready for collection until 17:00 Tuesday or Wednesday.
+As a guide, if you leave your request on Saturday morning it may not be ready for collection until 17:00 Wednesday.

 ETP (Electronic Prescriptions Service)